wintersys-dev/adt-documentation/docs/Agile Deployment Toolkit/newdoco/Development/NewApplicationType.md

 If your application has any specific cron jobs that need to be run periodically then you can put them in this script with a suitable periodicity for invocation

 >     utilities/security/EnforcePermissions.sh
-If there's an application specific persmissions quirks that need to be set you can put add them here but most likely you won't need to do anything with this.
+If there's an application specific permission quirks that need to be set you can put add them here but most likely you won't need to do anything with this.

 >     webserver/configuration/application/nginx/site-available.conf.<APPLICATION>